daattali/daattali.github.io/_posts/2018-02-13-shinyalert-package.md

 You can visit the [GitHub page](https://github.com/daattali/shinyalert/) or check out a demo online for yourself:

 <div style="text-align:center;">
-<a class="btn btn-lg btn-success" href="https://daattali.com/shiny/shinyalert-demo/">Check out a demo</a>
+<a class="btn btn-lg btn-cta" href="https://daattali.com/shiny/shinyalert-demo/">Check out a demo</a>
 </div>

 I usually release packages at version *0.1*, but with `shinyalert` I decided to be optimistic (read: naive) and release version *1.0*.
 This package is fairly lightweight and I do not see it growing too much in terms of functionality, and because of its simplicity I don't expect too many bugs.
 So I decided to start if off at *1.0* and my wishful thinking is that it could remain there without much ongoing maintenance.
 (Update only two weeks later: well, that 1.0 thing didn't last very long.
 I've already added new features that were requested).